IvanSanchez/homeassistant-freeds/README.md

 e.g. if your configuration file is in `/home/homeassistant/.homeassistant/configuration.yaml`, then the files from this integration should be copied to `/home/homeassistant/.homeassistant/custom_components/freeds/`.

-The integration needs the [`getmac` pypi module](https://pypi.org/project/getmac/), so you'll probably need to install it within homeassistant's virtualenv.
-In other words:
-- Activate HASS virtualenv (likely running `cd /srv/homeassistant` then `source bin/activate`)
-- Install `getmac` (run `pip3 install getmac`)

 Restart Home Assistant to ensure the integration can be detected.

 ## Usage

 Use the Home Assistant GUI to add a new integration (settings → devices & services → add new integration).
 You should find the FreeDS integration in the list.

-Enter the IP address (or hostname) of your FreeDS device.
-Note that **no checks are made to ensure that there is a FreeDS device at that IP address**.
+Enter the IP address (or hostname) of your FreeDS device, as well as the HTTP port (always `80`, unless you know what "NAT" and "port forwarding" means).
+The integration should detect whether your FreeDS requires username+password, and should fetch the firmware version.

+Note that only firmware version 1.0.7 has been tested. **There is no support** (yet) **for 1.1.0-beta firmware**.

 Home Assistant should display a new *Device* with two *Switches* (for PWM management) and a couple dozen *Sensors*, such as: